JIRA is a 'web application', meaning it runs centrally on a server, and users interact with it through web browsers from any computer.

 - Currently, Oracle JDK/JRE (formerly Sun JDK/JRE) is available for Windows (32-bit + 64-bit), Linux (32-bit + 64-bit) and Solaris Platforms (32-bit + 64-bit).

 Mac OS X systems are packaged with a JDK optimised for their hardware and operating systems.
-However, these JDKs are not supported by JIRA.
+However, neither the Mac OS nor these JDKs are not supported by JIRA.